 - The ETFs are subject to annual fees and expenses, including a management fee.
 Unitholders of the trust will bear these fees in addition to the fees and expenses of the trust.
 See "Fees and Expenses" for additional information. - The trust is subject to an ETF's index correlation risk.
-To the extent that an underlying ETF is an index tracking ETF, Index correlation risk is the risk that the performance of an ETF will vary from the actual performance of the fund's target index, known as "tracking error."
-This can happen due to fund expenses, transaction costs, market impact, corporate actions (such as mergers and spin-offs) and timing variances. - The value of the fixed-income securities in the ETFs will generally fall if interest rates, in general, rise.
-Typically, fixed-income securities with longer periods before maturity are

-- more sensitive to interest rate changes.
+To the extent that an underlying ETF is an indextracking ETF, index correlation risk is the risk that the performance of an ETF will vary from the actual performance of the fund's target index, known as "tracking error."
+This can happen due to fund expenses, transaction costs, market impact, corporate actions (such as mergers and spin-offs) and timing variances. - The value of the fixed-income securities ETFs will generally fall if interest rates, in general, rise.
+Typically, fixed-income securities with longer periods before maturity are more sensitive to interest rate changes.
 The trust may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives. - An ETF or an issuer of securities held by an ETF may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.

-Issuers may suspend distributions during the life of the trust.
-This may result in a reduction in the value of your units. - The financial condition of an ETF or an issuer of securities held by an ETF may worsen, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the primary offering period.
-As the trust is unmanaged, a downgraded security will remain in the portfolio. - Economic conditions may lead to limited liquidity and greater volatility.
+Issuers may suspend dividends during the life of the trust.
+This may result in a reduction in the value of your units.

+- The financial condition of an ETF or an issuer of securities held by an ETF may worsen, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the primary offering period. - Economic conditions may lead to • limited liquidity and greater volatility.
 The markets for fixedincome securities, such as those held by certain ETFs, may experience periods of illiquidity and volatility.
 General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixed-income securities.
 These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
-These market conditions may make valuation of some of the securities held by an ETF uncertain and/or result in sudden and significant valuation increases or declines in its holdings.
+These market conditions may make valuation of some of the securities held by an ETF uncertain and/or result in sudden and significant valuation increases or declines in its holdings. - Certain ETFs held by the trust invest in securities that are rated below investment-grade and are considered to be "junk" securities.
+Below investment-grade obligations are considered to be primarily speculative with respect to the issuer's ability to make principal and interest payments and may be more volatile than higher rated securities of similar maturity.
+Additionally, they are subject to greater market, credit and liquidity risks than investment-grade securities.
+Accordingly, the risk of non-payment or default is higher than with investment-grade securities.
+In addition, such securities may be more sensitive to interest rate changes and more likely to receive early returns of principal in falling rate environments.